ric2b/Vivaldi-browser/chromium/styleguide/web/web.md

 ## Polymer

+***note
+Lit is now recommended (over Polymer) for any new WebUI development.
+See the Lit section below for additional detail on when to use Lit vs Polymer.
+The guide below still applies for any new or existing Polymer code.
+***

 Also see the [Google Polymer Style Guide](http://go/polymer-style).

 * Elements with UI should have their HTML in a .html file and logic in a TS file